ztyyLV/web-twain-docs/info/schedule/Stable.md

 * Fixed a bug where if you set the `display` attribute of the viewer to `none`, it becomes black.

+* Fixed a bug where global keyboard or mouse events registered to the Dynamsoft Viewer were not released correctly.

 ### Deprecations

 * Check out [Viewer related API changes in version 16.2]({{site.info}}api/appendix.html?ver=latest#viewer-related-api-changes-in-versoin-162).